Credit: Wikimedia Commons

 Apple, key lime, and pumpkin get all the love.
-Today, on National Pi(e) Day, why not celebrate with a Maryland classic: White Potato Pie!
+Today, on National Pie Day, why not celebrate with a Maryland classic: White Potato Pie!
 The origins of the White Potato Pie are murky, with some recipes noting that it was a poor man’s dessert, created by those who could not afford high-class ingredients.
-Joyce White, a culinary historian and consultant – who is currently leading The Great Maryland Recipe Hunt initiative – suspects this pie has its origins in Maryland’s agricultural history.
+Joyce White, a culinary historian, and consultant who has worked with Riversdale and guest-curated for the Southern Food and Beverage Museum, suspects this pie has its origins in Maryland’s agricultural history.

 Tobacco was the dominant crop in the region, but growing the plant in the same plot of land year after year depletes the nutrients in the soil, so proper crop rotation was key.
 Maryland became known for growing corn, soybeans, potatoes, and wheat, among other things.
 In the years where the potato crop was abundant, Marylanders looked for ways to ensure it didn’t go to waste, and thus, the white potato pie was born.